 Now you know what an effective pain management physician is.
 The next step is to understand what they do for a patient.
 A knowledgable and skilled pain management specialists will begin by taking a highly detailed medical history.

-This will encompass a thorough physical exam which will review any clinical notes from your health care team.
+This will encompass a thorough comprehensive physical exam which will review any clinical notes from your health care team.
 It will also review any clinical notes from past procedures or examinations.
 The pain management provider will then discuss the details with and review your goals.
 This discussion includes a reviews of treatment options (multiple if applicable) and an honest review of your condition.

 A proficient pain management doctor will create an individualized treatment plan for the patient.
 Treatment plans should be tailored to the patient’s diagnosis and unique needs.
 The patient-centered plan should focus on providing an ethically safe course of action.
 This course is designed to mitigated and managed and their pain so that overall health is not compromised.